 Emphasise your education

-Here, you’ll add different degrees, starting with the most recent/highest one.
-You should not include your secondary school qualifications here.
+Here, you’ll add different qualifications, starting with the most recent/highest one.
+You should not include your secondary school certificate here.
 For a recent graduate, the education section should come right after the header section.
 However, for an experienced consultant, your educational background should come after your work experience.

 For each entry, include the institution, specific field of study, city, county, and graduation date.
 Only include your degree classification if it’s a 2:1 or above, and if you have less than one year of work experience.

-Scholarships, qualifications, awards, dissertations, and other academic recognition should also be included here.
+Scholarships, qualifications, awards, theses, and other academic recognition should also be included here.
 However, these additions are unnecessary if you have an impressive career history.

 Example of how to add education in a consulting CV